Tourism Minister Arlene Foster checks out plans for special Derry~Londonderry garden which will feature at world’s largest flower show

 “It provides a wonderful opportunity to place the spotlight on Londonderry UK City of Culture and to spread the word about Northern Ireland’s wonderful gardens to a large audience of potential American holidaymakers.

 “Our stunning landscapes and first-class hospitality mean we have so much to offer overseas visitors and, together with the publicity generated by the World Police and Fire Games and the G8 summit coming to Fermanagh, Northern Ireland is once again being put on the map for all the right reasons.”

-Niall Gibbons, Tourism Ireland’s chief executive, said: “Tourism Ireland is delighted to have commissioned Trevor Edwards to design this wonderful garden celebrating Derry~Londonderry UK City of Culture 2013.
+Niall Gibbons, CEO of Tourism Ireland, said: “Tourism Ireland is delighted to have commissioned Trevor Edwards to design this wonderful garden celebrating Derry~Londonderry UK City of Culture 2013.
 Given that the Philadelphia Flower Show is such a popular event, it is a really effective platform for Tourism Ireland to raise awareness about the exciting programme of events taking place in the city this year.
 Our ‘Garden of Culture’ will highlight to the many thousands of people visiting the show just what an appealing destination Northern Ireland is for culture seekers and garden lovers.

 “The United States continues to be one of the most important markets for tourism to Northern Ireland and the island of Ireland.
 American visitors stay longer, spend more than the average visitor and tour more extensively while they are here.
 Our busy programme of promotions for 2013 includes a major focus on Derry~Londonderry UK City of Culture, which provides fresh and compelling reasons for Americans to visit.
 In our promotions, we promise our visitors an experience that will be unique, full of engagement and great fun.”